yucongkoo/tp/docs/DeveloperGuide.md

 The sequence diagram below illustrates the interations of `TagCommand#execute(Model model)`, taking `execute(m)` call to the `TagCommand` as an example.
-Note that the **reference frames have been omitted** as the operations performed are trivial.
+Note that the **reference frames have been omitted** as the operations performed are trivial and low-level details.

 <puml src="diagrams/tag-feature/ExecuteSequenceDiagram.puml" />